 The old models of capturing great ideas—the hasty scribbling on a spare bit of paper—just don’t always translate to an increasingly electronic world.
 To capture these ideas, to plan a presentation, or to record a set of meeting notes, we are often left only with our computers or mobile devices.
-Many apps are now available that can capture those ideas, providing a multitude of options that are sure to increase your productivity.
+Many mind mapping apps are now available that can capture those ideas, providing a multitude of options that are sure to increase your productivity.

 Multi-platform Mobile Apps

 Available across all platforms, a plus for users of both Android and iOS devices, Mindomo allows you the unique feature of creating presentations straight from your mind maps using an intuitive and relatively easy process.
 You can collaborate in the idea generating process in real time with peers or edit using the online version (therefore opening up the app for use on other devices).

 Mindmeister is a free app that works best in tandem with its online version, though it advertises itself as a standalone app as well (Users had some quibbles with this claim.)
 Available for iPhone, iPad, and Android users, the app offers users the option to create unlimited maps, which you can share directly from the device.
 The app syncs automatically with its online counterpart, meaning that you can access your ideas from any device with internet access, and offers real time collaboration and presentation features as well.
 Being able to export your mind maps in RTF, PDF, or PNG format means that this app easily interfaces with Microsoft Word, a unique and attractive feature.